swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 ### Review

 So now we have enough knowledge to try a quick quiz.
-What does this pattern match `(wo.+d)` return, when applied to this string `How much would, would a woodchuck chuck?`, that is to say what does this print out:
+What does this pattern match `(wo.+d)` return, when applied to this string `How much wood, would a woodchuck chuck?`, that is to say what does this print out:

-     m = re.search('(wo.+d)', "How much would, would a woodchuck chuck?") print m.group(1)
+     m = re.search('(wo.+d)', "How much wood, would a woodchuck chuck?") print m.group(1)

 Select an answer: